Microsoft OPC Publisher

 Examples are: http://opcfoundation.org/UA/#i=3523 or http://opcfoundation.org/UA/#s=tag1.

-While the API supports any input format for qualified names (e.g., in browse paths) or node ids, you can select the desired output namespace format through the header in the request and its property NamespaceFormat.
+While the API supports any input format for node ids and qualified names (e.g., such as in browse paths), you can select the desired output namespace format through the header in the request and its property NamespaceFormat.
 You can also set a default on the command line using --nf.
 If the publisher is started in --strict the namespace format is Expanded, otherwise defaults to Uri.

 Non Uri namespace Uri’s must always be encoded using the Index or Expanded syntax (e.g. nsu=taglist;i=3523).
 Expanded Node Identifiers should be encoded using the OPC UA Index or Expanded syntax (e.g. svu=opc.tcp://test;nsu=http://opcfoundation.org/UA/;i=3523).
-In the Uri format case the server URI is appended as
+However, the Uri format is also possible.
+In this case the server URI is appended as

 <namespace-uri>&srv=<URL-encoded-server-uri>#<id-type>=<URL-encoded-id-value>